BenJMcCarty/Helping_Your_Hosts/README.md

 # **Data:**

 With the question of how to predict high satisfaction scores in mind, I obtained data about Airbnb host properties from the [Inside Airbnb project](http://insideairbnb.com/get-the-data.html#:~:text=Washington%2C%20D.C.%2C%20District%20of%20Columbia%2C%20United%20States) for the Washington, D.C. area.

+The dataset includes:
+* Details about the hosts (when they started hosting and host-provided bios)
-The dataset includes details about the hosts themselves; property details (bedrooms, bathrooms, property types); and reservation availability.
+* Property details (bedrooms, bathrooms, and room/property types)
+* Booking details (price, availability, and min/max number of nights)

 ---